Segmented Operations using Matrix Multiplications: Experiments

-To further analyze the operators, on the left of \Cref{fig:perf_primitives}, we depict the performance of the parallel primitives (SCAN, COMPRESS, DIFF and REVERT) used in the segmented operations in~\Cref{sec:practical_seg_ops}.
-The left subfigure shows the bandwidth performance of the operators compared to a memory copy operator for increasing input lengths.
-Since all operators are memory-bound, the plot demonstrates that the performance of each operator is close to the peak memory bandwidth offered by the device.
-The bandwidth performance of REVERT for segment density $0.001$ is surprisingly higher than the performance of our best scan operator.
-On the right of~\Cref{fig:perf_primitives}, we depict the performance of the parallel primitives (scan, compress, diff, revert) used in the segmented operations.
-We plot the performance of the primitive operators with respect to the number of input elements (of the input vector $\vecx$) per second processed.
-We set the segment density equal to $0.001$.
+The left part of~\Cref{fig:perf_primitives} shows the bandwidth performance of each parallel primitive (SCAN, COMPRESS, DIFF and REVERT), compared to a memcopy operator, for increasing input lengths.
+The plot demonstrates that the performance of all operators, which are memory-bound, is close to the peak memory bandwidth offered by the device (800GB/s).
+The bandwidth performance of REVERT for segment density $0.001$ is surprisingly higher than the performance of our best SCAN operator, but it significantly degrades for density $0.01$.
+COMPRESS and REVERT (0.001) achieve the lowest bandwidth overall, which is expected due to the irregular memory transfers that then need to execute.
+On the right of~\Cref{fig:perf_primitives}, we plot the performance of the operators with respect to the number of elements of the input vector $\vecx$ that are processed per second.
 The $y$-axis depicts billions (Giga) elements per second (Gelem/s).
-The performance (Gelem/s) of the scan operators (both fp16 and int8) is better compared to the compress and revert operators, which is expected since both revert and compress read additional int32 inputs to encode the segments.
+The performance (Gelem/s) of the scan operators (both fp16 and int8) is better compared to the COMPRESS and REVERT operators, which is expected since both of them read additional int32 inputs to encode the segments.
 The performance of REVERT with segment density equal to $1$\% has the lowest performance around $10$ Gelem/s.